Catamorphisms

 loop l (fun ...)

-The idea of continuations is like this: Please execute loop l callback
+The idea of continuations is like this: Please execute loop l callback.
+When

 and pass it the result.
 Callback or Continuation really means the same.